loghashrichandiramohan/landing_page_for_a_restaurant-HTML-CSS-JS-/README.md

 Project Brief

-**Title:** Ebony & Ivy Restaurant Website
+**Title:** Ebony & Ivy Restaurant Website **(Using HTML,CSS,JAVASCRIPT)**

 **Objective:**
 Create a visually appealing and functional website for a restaurant named "Ebony & Ivy."
 The website will serve as a digital presence for the restaurant, providing essential information and engaging content to attract and inform potential customers.

 **Key Features:**